Healthy Homes Assessment Pinehaven

 Heating Pinehaven

-Rental properties in Pinehaven should have a permanent heating source that can warm the largest or main living room to at least 18degC, even during the coldest days of the year.
-This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical health and mental well-being.
+Pinehaven rental properties require a reliable source of heat that can warm the main or largest living area to at minimum 18degC, even during the most coldest days of the year.
+This is the minimum temperature indoors recommended by the World Health Organisation for people’s physical well-being and mental outlook.

-The source of heating requirements that it be permanently fixed (i.e. not portable) and at minimum 1.5 kW in heating capacity, and it must have the minimum capacity for heating required to heat the living space in general.
-A Heating Assessment Tool may be used to determine whether the fixed heater(s) are sufficient or whether you will require to "top-up" with an additional heater.
-Open fires and unflued combustion heaters such as the portable LPG bottle heaters aren’t considered to be acceptable heating options in those following the Healthy Homes Standard.
+The source of heating requirements that it be permanently fixed (i.e., not portable) that is, at least 1.5 Kilowatts in heating capacity, and it must have the minimum heating capacity needed in the living area.
+A Heating Assessment Tool may be used to determine if your current installed heater(s) are sufficient or whether you will need to ‘top up’ with a new heater.
+Fires that are open and unflued heaters like the portable LPG bottle heaters are not considered to be suitable heating options in Healthy Homes Standard.
+Healthy Homes Standard.

-If the heating that you provide is an electric heater or heat pump it requirements to have an thermostat.
-This will help make the heating more reliable and effective.
-In most houses, larger heaters that are fixed, such as heat pumps, wood burners pellet burners, flued gas heaters are needed.
-In some instances, like small apartment buildings, a smaller fixed electric heater may suffice.
+If the heating system you provide is an electric heater (or heat pump), it must be equipped with the thermostat.
+This makes the heating more consistent and effective.
+For most properties, larger heaters that are fixed, such as heat pumps, wood burners, pellet burners or flued gas heaters are necessary.
+In certain situations, like small apartment buildings small apartments, a smaller electric fixed heater might be enough.

-If your living space already has a permanent heating source, like heat pumps, it could require an upgrade to meet the standards.
-Certain kinds of heaters cannot be utilised to meet the standard because they’re inefficient, unaffordable to operate or unsafe to operate.
+If your living space already has a permanent heating source, like an air conditioner, it may require an upgrade to meet the standards.
+Certain kinds of heaters cannot be used to comply with the standard since they’re either expensive, inefficient and/or unhealthy to run.

 Ventilation Pinehaven

-Every living space of a rental property has to have at least one opening doors or windows to provide natural ventilation.
-In addition, high moisture areas such as kitchens and bathrooms must have a suitable externally vented extractor fan to remove moisture.
+Every living space of a rental property must have at least one opening window or exterior door to provide natural airflow.
+Furthermore, moist areas such as kitchens or bathrooms should be equipped with an externally vented extractor fan to eliminate moisture.

-Living rooms, bedrooms, kitchens and dining rooms are considered liveable spaces.
-Connecting spaces like the hallway aren’t considered liveable , and thus are not require an opening door or window.
+Living rooms, bedrooms, kitchens, and dining areas are all considered living spaces.
+Connecting spaces such as the hallway are not considered liveable and don’t require an opening window or door.

-Each door, window or the skylight requirements at least to open to the outside, and stay at an open angle in order to allow for fresh air circulation and ventilation.
+Each window, door , or skylight needs to be able open to the outside and remain closed to allow for fresh air circulation and ventilation.

 building ventilation inspections